KenDickey/Cuis-Smalltalk-BabySteps/PortingNotesRISCV64.md

 a float represented in Smalltalk vs a machine float, getting a value from an instance variable, strings,.. ) is already done for you.

+You should not need to make changes, but the primitive access functions are defined in `src/plugins/IA32ABI/ia32abi.c`.

 The bulk of the detail work has to do with register and stack usage for passing arguments and results.